MircoMannino/Binary_search_tree/README.md

 # Binary_search_tree
-A simple implentation of a BST in C++
+A simple implementation of a BST in C++.
+* The file "node.h" contains the node structure for the binary tree
+* The file "binary_tree.h" contains the real implementation with the following methods:
+  * AddNode(int value)
+  * Search(int value)
+  * Print PreOrder
+  * Print PostOrder